 The older leaves at the bottom turn yellow, these can be pruned and removed.
 The plants can be re-potted once in 2 years or when they outgrow the pot.
 The leaves can be wiped clean with water once in a while to remove the dust accumulation.

 Pests and other problems for Song of India

-They are mostly prone to pests like aphids, mealy bugs, scales and spider mites.
+They are most prone to pests like aphids, mealy bugs, scales, and spider mites.
 Spray a mild soap solution or a pesticide.
 Neem oil can also be sprayed to get rid of pests.

 Propagation of Song of India

 They can be propagated through stem cuttings.
 A healthy growing stem is collected.
 A 6-10 inch long stem is cut from the tip of the growing end.
 The cut base of the stem is dipped in to a rooting hormone and can be planted.
 Water them regularly to maintain moisture.